-The COVID-19 pandemic has triggered the urgent need to ensure contactless delivery.
+The COVID-19 pandemic has triggered the urgent need to embrace retail logistics software and drive contactless deliveries.
 Yes, by now we are all familiar with what contactless delivery is right?
 It literally translates to making a delivery without any physical contact.
 The most common way of doing it is keeping a parcel or a package at a customer’s door step.
 It’s easy right.
 But then what’s all the noise around it if it’s so simple?
 Actually, it’s not that simple.
 There are many layers to a contactless delivery, especially if an enterprise wants to get it absolutely right.

 When thinking about these questions, contactless deliveries do get to appear a tad bit complex.
 Hence, savvy retailers are leveraging advanced retail logistics software to execute contactless deliveries seamlessly.
 Here are 4-ways how retail logistics software empowers brands to go contactless.